Lian-Duan/Lian-Duan.github.io/_posts/2017-10-22-divide-and-conquer-paradigm.md

 Divide and Conquer

-  1.Divide the original array to two almost equal sized subarrays, left half and right half, leave middle point alone.
+  1. Divide the original array to two almost equal sized subarrays, left half and right half, leave middle point alone.

-  2.Conquer left half and right half subarrays recursively.
+  2. Conquer left half and right half subarrays recursively.

-  3.Combine.
+  3. Combine.
 Find the maximum subarray that crosses the middle point.
 We do it like this, from the middle point which partitions the original array, compute the maximum sum and position left-wise and right-wise respectively, and merge the two parts together to form a new subarray.
 And now, we compare left half maximum, right half maximum, and the maximum that crosses the middle point, now we get the optimal one.

 - Correctness proof.